dskart/rustcraft/README.md

 ## But Why?

-You may ask yourself why does this exist?
 I wanted to work on a project to learn more about [wgpu](https://github.com/gfx-rs/wgpu-rs) as well as practice my Rust skills.
 I then randomly saw this youtube [video](https://youtu.be/4O0_-1NaWnY) and got inspired to try to make a simple Minecraft engine in Rust!

 ## Inspiration